-One option currently being explored for male birth control is nonsurgical vasectomy, which involves injecting a polymer gel into the vas deferens to block the sperm rather than cutting it.
+Yet another option currently being explored for male birth control is nonsurgical vasectomy, which involves injecting a polymer gel into the vas deferens to block the sperm rather than cutting it.
 This procedure would be far easier to reverse than a traditional vasectomy.

 Benefits of Male Birth Control